- Jot Down your Goals:

-If you’d rather opt outside, you’re in luck- it may be the perfect prescription for better health.
+If you’d rather opt outside, you’re in luck.
 According to Harvard University, making time for fresh air increases your intake of vitamin D, elevates your mood and may help you heal faster.
 The average American spends 90% of their life indoors, but when you get away from your desk and go outside, you’ll reap the benefits of natural light.

 - Reconnect with an Old Friend:

-It’s been too long: get nostalgic with our last tip to kick-off 2018.
-Give that friend who lost touch a call, go out for drinks or head to your favorite coffee spot.
+We could all use more connection in our lives.
+Give that friend who lost touch a call or FaceTime with a family member.
 There are several benefits to beginning the new year with old memories.

 Friends are a fundamental part of our lives, and catching up can build your network, (or at the very least, spark some smiles).
 By reminiscing about the past, you’ll remind yourself of lessons learned and may even rekindle a valuable friendship.